Medical Students

 - Credits: 5

-- Kendall Bradley, MD; Robert Fitch, MD, and orthopaedic and house staff
+- Kendall Bradley, MD,

 Ortho 421C: Fractures/Musculoskeletal Trauma

-Students participate in the emergency management of patients through the Duke Emergency Room.
+Students participate in patient emergency management through the Duke Emergency Room.
 Principles of fractures and trauma are given during emergency room assignments.
 Requirements are attendance at one outpatient clinic per week, two nights per week on call in the emergency room, and conference attendance.
 Students planning to apply for orthopaedic residency must complete 429C before taking this elective.
 For more information and a permission number, please contact Wendy Thompson at 919.684.3170.
 Permission is required.

 - Credits: 3.